-COLLEGE BULLETIN • MARCH 1986 Oh for a thousand for My great Red The glories of the Triumphs of ru all the ear He sets the INSIDE: Wanted-Moses Clones • The Other Wesley • Apartheid • Ready for Tomorrow? • Back to College
+COLLEGE BULLETIN • MARCH 1986 Oh for a thousand for My great Real The glories of The triumphs of ous. me toproch ru all the eas Jis music Jis life and hea He breaks the pour He sets the is blood can INSIDE: Wanted-Moses Clones • The Other Wesley • Apartheid • Ready for Tomorrow? • Back to College letters

-Alone With the Lemurs .
-Alumni in Action .
-Sports .
-Campus News
+Alone With the Lemurs • Alumni in Action • Sports • Campus News